Ceudan/Match-Roads-Between-Databases/README.md

 # Match Roads Between Databases
-I independantly wrote a program to match roads from different traffic databases using geographic information.
+I independantly wrote a program to match roads sections from different traffic databases using geographic information.
 ## Problem
-My supervisor at the University of Toronto Transportation Research Institute had 2 datasources describing the same roads.
+My supervisor at the University of Toronto Transportation Research Institute had 2 datasources describing the region.
 One was a traffic simulation model covering the GTHA, the other was traffic flow information from HERE maps.
-My task was to write an automated program to figure out which road sections in one database, corresponded to those in the other.
-The problem was compounded by the following:
+My task was to match road sectinos between each database.
+Hurdles include the following:
 - over 100,000 road sections per database (strong time complexity requirements)
-- alphanumerical naming was inconsistent between databases
+- close proximity does not gaurentee correct match
 - geographic coordinates carried up to 10 metres of uncertainty
-- seperate roads often overlapped, making a naive algorithm (matching solely based on distance) inadequate
+-
 ## Data
-Data is given as 2 csv files, were each describes an individual road section.
+Data is given as 2 csv files, with each row describing an individual road section.

 ![Visualization of road sections in Database 1](images/ex1_HERE.png) ![Visualization of road sections in Database 2](images/ex1_aimsun.png) ![Visualization of query road and returned matches](images/ex1_match_background.png)
 ## Architecture
-My program consists of the following steps.
+My program consists of the following stages.
-1. Road information is transferred into a new datastructure to allow fast queries based on geographic location.
+1. Data reorganization with a new data structure that allows fast queries based on geographic location.
 2. Algorithm matches roads between databases.
-3. Statistics and visualizations regarding integrity of matching process is generated.
+3. Visualizations and statistics regarding matching process integrity is generated.
 ### Data Reorganization
-Linear searching nearby roads gives us N queries and N time per query.
-Overall this is O(n^2), which is greater than 10^9 and is computationally infeasable.
-To permit fast queries I restructured our data based on geographic coordinates.
-I utilized a stack of ordered lists.
-Locating the appropriate list takes O(1) time, binary searching on that takes O(logN) time.
-Overall complexity is very roughly O(log(N/L)) time, where L is the number of levels.
+In the original Pandas dataframe, searching for a road section based on coordinates is O(N) time.
+With N queries this gives us O(N^2) time, or roughly 10^9 steps.
+I restructured key data into a stack of lists (figure below).
+Each query takes approximately O(log(N/nl)) time, where nl = number of lists = 8000.

 ![Visualization of road sections in Database 1](images/data_reorganization.png)